Khmer Air Force: Service dress uniforms

-Pilots were issued Khaki and Olive Green (OG) flight suits, with both French and US patterns being worn.
+Pilots were issued Khaki and Olive Green (OG) flight suits, with both French and US patterns being worn, though the KAF eventually standartized on the US K-2B Olive Green Flying Coveralls in 1970–71.
 Privately purchased Thai camouflaged flight suits in "Highland" pattern were worn by Khmer Air Force Douglas AC-47D Spooky gunship aircrews on occasion, such as the members of the first contingent sent in May–June 1971 to Udorn Airbase in Thailand for gunship training.
-A US Air Force survival mesh vest was usually worn with the flight suits after 1970.
+A U.S. Air Force survival mesh vest was usually worn with the flight suits after 1970.

 Headgear

 AVRK officers received the early ARK service peaked cap in both light khaki and white-topped versions, which was copied after the French M1927 pattern (Casquette d'officier Mle 1927) to wear with either the light khaki or white service dress uniforms.
 The peaked caps were worn with the standard gilt metal FARK cap device bearing the Cambodian Royal Arms.
 Ground and flight personnel generally wore the standard ARK headgear of the period, which consisted of French M1946 and M1957 light khaki sidecaps (Bonnet de police de toile kaki clair Mle 1946 and Bonnet de police de toile kaki clair Mle 1957), M1946 tropical berets (Bérét de toile kaki clair Mle 1946), M1949 bush hats (Chapeau de brousse Mle 1949) and light khaki cotton baseball cap-style field caps.

 In 1956, the AVRK adopted a new blue-grey service peaked cap with crown of "Germanic" shape – very similar to that worn by Royal Lao Air Force (RLAF) or Republic of Vietnam Air Force (VNAF) officers –, with a gold braid chinstrap, black cap band, and black lacquered leather peak (edged gold for general officers).
 It was initially worn with the standard gilt metal FARK cap device, replaced after March 1970 by a distinctive AVNK/KAF silver cap badge.
 A blue-grey overseas flight cap (with silver cord piping in the flap for officers) styled after the French M1957 sidecap, was also adopted; after 1970 it was sometimes worn with a miniature metal or cloth embroidered version of the AVNK/KAF cap badge.

-Besides regulation headgear, unofficial Olive Green and camouflage baseball caps (black or red embroidered versions were adopted by some Cambodian pilots who attended advanced courses abroad) and US "Boonie hats" found their way into the KAF from the United States, Thailand and South Vietnam, to which were soon added Cambodian-made copies.
-The pilot student cadets and the airmen serving in the airfield security battalions retained as service headgear the old M1946 khaki tropical beret worn with the miniature AVNK/KAF cap badge and the latter were also issued steel helmets, in the form of the US M-1 and the French M1951 NATO (Casque modéle 1951 OTAN), standard issue in the ARK/ANK.
+Besides regulation headgear, unofficial Olive Green and camouflage baseball caps (black or red embroidered versions were adopted by some Cambodian pilots who attended advanced courses abroad) and U.S. Boonie hats found their way into the KAF from the United States, Thailand and South Vietnam, to which were soon added Cambodian-made copies; privately purchased civilian bucket hats in white, Khaki or OG cotton cloth were also used.
+The pilot student cadets and the airmen serving in the airfield security battalions retained as service headgear the old M1946 khaki tropical beret worn with the miniature AVNK/KAF cap badge, whilst the latter were also issued steel helmets, in the form of the U.S. M-1 and the French M1951 NATO (Casque modéle 1951 OTAN), standard issue in the ARK/ANK.